bahlolab/mitoCN/README.md

 ## Citation
 If you use mitoCN, please acknowledge by citing "Longfei Wang, Liam G. Fearnley, Terence P. Speed and Melanie Bahlo. **mitoCN**.
 DOI: 10.5281/zenodo.7972719"

+## Funding
+This work is supported by Michael J. Fox Foundation and Shake It Up Australia Foundation through Spring 2022 RFA: Parkinson’s Pathway Molecular Data Analysis Program.